 than others, so it is helpful for students to see your thinking in action.

-You role model life-long learning.
+Role model life-long learning.

 It’s not just the “I don’t know” but that